waltermillan/To-Do-List/README.md

 - Onion architecture.
 - SOLID principles.
 - Use of Entity Framework.
-- Pattern design: Repository (To access the task DB), UnitOfWork, Singleton (To manage the backend configuration) and Factory (To create the task instances).
+- Pattern design: BaseEntity, Repository (To access the task DB), UnitOfWork, Singleton (To manage the backend configuration) and Factory (To create the task instances).
+- Adds HashPassword class to encrypt DB access passwords.
+- Add Architecture diagram to explain how the project works.

 FRONTEND:
 - Developed with Angular 18.0.2.
 - Module oriented.
 - Creation of services and models.
 - Web Speech API invocation is added (which allows to incorporate voice data to web applications?
+- Unit testing: using frameworks such as Jasmine 4.6.1 and Karma 6.4.4 as test runner.

 DB:
 - Entity-Relationship Diagram Written with SQL Server.